 Grinker, Roy Richard.
 Unstrange Minds: Remapping the World of Autism.
 Cambridge, Basic Books 2007.

 There can be all sorts of reasons to explain higher divorce rates.
-For instance, there might be a “lack of public understanding of and tolerance for the behaviors of children with an [ASD diagnosis].”
+For instance, there might be a “lack of public understanding of and tolerance for the behaviors of children with an .”
 Leonard Abbeduto, Marsha Mailick Seltzer, Paul Shattuck, Marty Wyngaarden Kraus, Gael Orsmon, Melissa M. Murph.
 “Stress and coping in mothers of youths with Down syndrome, autism, and fragile X syndrome.”
 American Journal on Mental Retardation, 109, 2004, p.
 237–254.

 Or, perhaps different healthcare systems increase the financial burden of autism interventions.
 The following sources do not look at the financial burden of autism and its influence on divorce rates.
 They look at the financial burden of autism.
 One looks at the different state laws that create differences in healthcare coverage for children with mental illness.